Elasticsearch

 Sometimes there may be issues with your Elasticsearch index data and as such GitLab allows you to revert to “basic search” when there are no search results and assuming that basic search is supported in that scope.
 This “basic search” behaves as though you don’t have advanced search enabled at all for your instance and search using other data sources (such as PostgreSQL data and Git data).

-The use of Elasticsearch in GitLab is only ever as a secondary data store.
-This means that all of the data stored in Elasticsearch can always be derived again from other data sources, specifically PostgreSQL and Gitaly.
-Therefore, if the Elasticsearch data store is ever corrupted for whatever reason, you can reindex everything from scratch.
+Elasticsearch is a secondary data store for GitLab.
+All of the data stored in Elasticsearch can be derived again from other data sources, specifically PostgreSQL and Gitaly.
+If the Elasticsearch data store gets corrupted, you can reindex everything from scratch.